ironcore-dev/steering/CHARTER.md

-# Technical Charter (the “Charter”) for CobaltCore
+# Technical Charter (the “Charter”) for IronCore

-Adopted 04.06.2025 (June 4, 2025)
+Adopted __________________

-This Charter sets forth the responsibilities and procedures for technical contribution to, and oversight of, the CobaltCore open source project, which has been established as a project of Linux Foundation Europe, a Belgian private stichting headquartered at Kunstlaan 56, Brussels  (“LF Europe”) (the “Project”).
+This Charter sets forth the responsibilities and procedures for technical contribution to, and oversight of, the IronCore open source project, which has been established as a project of Linux Foundation Europe, a Belgian private stichting headquartered at Kunstlaan 56, Brussels  (“LF Europe”) (the “Project”).
 All contributors and other participants in the Project (collectively, “Collaborators”) must comply with the terms of this Charter.

 Throughout this document, we use terms as defined in the GitHub Glossary.
 https://docs.github.com/en/get-started/learning-about-github/github-glossary (as of 01.03.2025)

 ## Mission and Scope of the Project

-The mission of the Project is to provide a reimagined, opinionated, and Kubernetes enabled OpenStack distribution, fully embedded with other projects of ApeiroRA.
-It complements IronCore and bridges the obligation to support the numerous non-cloud-native workloads by ensuring backward compatibility.
+The **mission** of the Project is to provide the new reference for compounded software layers for inventorying, managing, and maintaining Baremetal using Kubernetes’ cloud-native principles.

-The scope of the Project includes collaborative development under the Project Licenses, as defined in the project’s code repositories supporting the mission, including documentation, testing, integration and the creation of other artifacts that aid the development, deployment, operation or adoption of the open source project.
+The **scope** of the Project includes collaborative development under the Project Licenses, as defined in the project’s code repositories supporting the mission, including documentation, testing, integration and the creation of other artifacts that aid the development, deployment, operation or adoption of the open source project.

 ## Technical Steering Committee

 The Technical Steering Committee (the “TSC”) will be responsible for all technical oversight of the open source Project.

-The initial TSC voting members are individuals listed on [OWNERS.md](./OWNERS.md).
-The TSC may choose an alternative approach for determining the voting members of the TSC, and any such alternative approach will be documented in the CONTRIBUTING file.
+The initial TSC voting members are individuals listed in [OWNERS.md](./OWNERS.md) file.
+The TSC may choose an alternative approach for determining the voting members of the TSC, and any such alternative approach will be documented in the [CONTRIBUTING.md](./CONTRIBUTING.md) file.

 At the inception of the project, details concerning organization and decision making of sub-projects will be documented by the TSC in a TSC or similar repository maintained for this purpose.

 Any meetings of the Technical Steering Committee are intended to be open to the public, and can be conducted electronically, via teleconference, or in person.

 TSC projects generally will involve Contributors and Code Owners.
 The TSC may adopt or modify roles so long as the roles are documented publicly.
 Unless otherwise documented:

+- i.
 Contributors include anyone in the technical community that contributes code, documentation, or other technical artifacts to the Project;

+- ii.
 Code Owners are Contributors who have earned the ability to modify (“commit”) source code, documentation or other technical artifacts in a project’s repository; and

+- iii.
 A Contributor may become a Code Owners by a majority approval of the existing Code Owners.
 A Code Owner may be removed by a majority approval of the other existing Code Owners.

 Participation in the Project through becoming a Contributor and Code Owner is open to anyone so long as they abide by the terms of this Charter.